Lilla-Kavecsanszki/downwarddog/README.md

 # DownwardDog Yoga Studio

 This website is designed to bring together all yoga fans who are also dog owners, creating a safe place for them to practise yoga together and the opportunity for a vibrant community.
-The main focus is to be straight forward enough to save time for the user, yet to be engaging and motivating at the same time.
+The main focus is to be straightforward enough to save time for the user, yet engaging and motivating at the same time.
+The primary goal is for the user to book classes efficiently.

-The user can interact with the website in various ways such as viewing relevant and uselful information on the articles page.
-The users, if they are registered and logged in, then can comment on the articles and also can express their opinion with a like.
-They can later also unlike the article, in case they changed their mind.
-The users can also see a selection of yoga classes, then also a selection of available dates and times for the relevant classes to choose from through the Yoga page.
-If they are logged in, they will be able to book, register their interest.
-After admin approval, the user is able to follow up their bookings on the My Bookings page, and also to edit or delete the bookings that they wish to.
+The users can interact with the website in various ways, such as viewing relevant and useful information on the articles page.
+If the users are registered and logged in, they can comment on the articles and express their opinions with a like too.
+They can also unlike the article if they change their mind.
+Additionally, users can view a selection of yoga classes and available dates and times for the relevant classes on the Yoga page.
+If they are logged in, they will be able to book and register their interest.
+After admin approval, the users can follow up on their bookings on the My Bookings page and also edit or delete the bookings they wish to.

-This full-stack framework project was built using Django framework, Python, HTML, Bootstrap and CSS.
-Furthermore, ElephantSQL and Cloudinary was also used to store data, images and CSS.
+This full-stack project was built using the Django framework, Python, HTML, Bootstrap, and CSS.
+Additionally, ElephantSQL and Cloudinary were used to store data, images, and static files.

 ![Application](README_docs/images/responsive.png "Application")